csoderberg/OSF-Curriculum/Project Setup.md

 ![Current project structure](Project_figs/post_wiki_project.png)

 Right now our project is pretty flat.
 It is basically one big folder with some basic content entered in the wiki.
 For most projects, we will want to create structure by adding sections to organize related files.
 For example, we might want to organize all our data files together and keep those files separate from protocols or study materials.
 If we had set up a project for a lab group or an institution, you might have separate sections for each person in the lab, or each line of research.
-On the OSF, You can do this in two ways depending on your preference.
+On the OSF, you can do this in two ways depending on your preference.
 The first way to add structure to a project is to add `components`.
 You do this by clicking the `add component` button on the right of your screen.
 You can name the component whatever you want (materials, data, protocol, IRB, etc.) and you can also choose a category.

 ![Adding a component](Project_figs/create_component.png)